 + How do you grow hair follicles from stem cells?

 Mesenchymal stem cells, or MSCs, are multi-potent stromal cells that can differentiate into a variety of cell types including: osteoblasts (bone cells), chondrocytes (cartilage), connective tissues and adipocytes (fat cells).
 Hair follicle papilla, which is a large structure at the base of the hair follicle bulb, is made up mainly of connective tissue and a capillary loop.
 Since it is mainly connective tissue, mesenchymal stem cells could play a role in the repair and regeneration of the hair follicle papilla.
 Another point to consider is that the hair follicle develops mainly from the dermis and is mesodermal in origin.
-In Mesenchymal stem cells are also mesodermal in origin.
-Furthermore, there is tight ectodermal and mesodermal interaction involve in hair follicle development.
+Mesenchymal stem cells are also mesodermal in origin.
+Furthermore, there is tight ectodermal and mesodermal interaction involved in hair follicle development.

 + Will it hurt?

 We use a local anesthetic to numb the scalp and can repeat this as many times as necessary during a procedure to keep the patient comfortable.

 + How many times do I have to come back?